What is the clinical benefit and harm of citicoline compared with placebo or other standard treatment for treating people with acute ischemic stroke?

 Risks of bias, imprecision, and outcome reporting bias all make the quality of evidence low.
 None of the included trials reported data on quality of life.
 Researchers poorly reported harms caused by citicoline, so the profile of harms remains unclear.

 This review assessed the clinical benefits and harms of citicoline compared with placebo or any other standard treatment for people with acute ischemic stroke.
-The findings of the review suggest there may be little to no difference between citicoline and its controls regarding all-cause mortality, disability or dependence in daily activities, severe adverse events, functional recovery and the assessment of the neurological function, based on low-certainty evidence.
+The findings of the review suggest there may be little to no difference between citicoline and its controls regarding all-cause mortality, disability or dependence in daily activities, functional recovery, neurological function and severe adverse events, based on low-certainty evidence.
 None of the included trials assessed quality of life and the safety profile of citicoline remains unknown.
 The available evidence is of low quality due to either limitations in the design or execution of the trials.

 Stroke is one of the leading causes of long-lasting disability and mortality and its global burden has increased in the past two decades.
 Several therapies have been proposed for the recovery from, and treatment of, ischemic stroke.
 One of them is citicoline.
 This review assessed the benefits and harms of citicoline for treating patients with acute ischemic stroke.